 'short circuit current' means an overcurrent resulting from a fault of negligible impedance between live conductors having a difference in potential under normal operating conditions.

-'socket outlet' means a device, provided with female contacts, which is intended to be installed with the fixed wiring, and intended to receive a plug.
+'socket outlet' means a device, provided with female contacts in low voltage, which is intended to be installed with the fixed wiring, and intended to receive a plug.